Equity in School Athletic Programs

 Some differences could be nondiscriminatory.
 For example, the need for unique equipment for students who play football or lacrosse may explain some differences between programs.

-Districts use an annual evaluation to identify differences between male and female athletic programs that may be discriminatory.
+Districts use an annual evaluation to identify differences between boys' and girls' athletic programs that may be discriminatory.
 Schools should correct any differences that have a negative impact on students of one sex when compared with the benefits or services available to the other sex.

 Questions, Concerns, Complaints